-In Washington state, Medicaid-insured patients are more likely to be male than commercially-insured patients.
+In Washington state, Medicaid-insured patients are more likely to be male than commercially insured patients.

-Medicaid enrollees are more likely than commercially-insured patients to be non-white.
+Medicaid enrollees are more likely than commercially insured patients to be non-white.

-The Medicaid-insured population has a greater proportion of lung cancer patients and a smaller proportion of breast cancer patients compared to the commercially-insured population.
+The Medicaid-insured population has a greater proportion of patients with lung cancer and a smaller proportion of patients with breast cancer compared to the commercially insured population.